CUMMINGTON -- Amy Letourneau of Westfield was ecstatic at the 145th Cummington Fair on Sunday.

 John Torres and his wife Evie have been coming to the fair, on and off, for about 20 years.
 The couple are both originally from the area, and come back to Franklin County from time to time to visit relatives and friends.

 "When we visit during fair week, we stop by," said Torres.
 "It's a tradition.
-People around here have been brought up visiting the fair with their families, growing up, and then taking their own families."

 The fair began in 1869, when a group of local farmers from the surrounding communities hosted a cattle show on Main Street.

 The hope, according to a 1919 story in Eagle files, was to encourage members of the "younger generation" to remain interested in farming.
 That aspect of the fair didn't work out too well, as the farm census in this part of Massachusetts has declined since the 19th century.